schierlm/guile-psyntax-bootstrapping/README.md

     make ice-9/psyntax-pp.scm.gen

 and it will dump a shiny new psyntax-pp.scm for you.
-Note that the last command is broken on guile 3.0.3 to 3.0.5, therefore I will use 3.0.2 in the CI task.
-But as psyntax-pp.scm is idential in all four versions, it hopefully does not matter too much.
+The bootstrap was tested on Guile 3.0.7.
+For 3.0.2, see the corresponding tag in this repo.

 About Hygiene in psyntax
 ------------------------